-As we’re in the tropics, there aren’t the usual cycle of seasons and instead the year is broken down into a wet season and dry season.
+As we’re in the tropics, there aren’t the usual cycle of seasons.
+And instead the year is broken down into a wet season and dry season.
 Temperature stays around 31°C (88°F) throughout the year.
-However, the instensity of rain changes dependent on either the wet or dry season.
+However, the intensity of rain changes dependent on either the wet or dry season.

-You should still expect some showers no matter when you visit as the rainforest here is by definition a wet tropical forest.
-However, The wet season experiences more frequent and intense downpours and is often apparent from mid-October to mid-March.
-But there will always be some variation with the season sometimes starting a bit earlier or later.
+You should still expect some showers no matter when you visit.
+The rainforest here is by definition a wet tropical forest.
+However, the wet season experiences more frequent and intense downpours.
+These are often from mid-October to mid-March.
+But the wet season sometimes starts a bit earlier or later.

-The dry season is then often here from mid-April to mid-November.
+The dry season is often noticeable from mid-April to mid-November.
 Note that the months with the most rain are usually November and April.

 Things to do in Puerto Maldonado

 As well as exploring the Amazon from high-rated jungle lodges, there are attractions in Puerto Maldonado itself.